 Knife rests appeared on the dining table during England’s early Georgian era with the increased importance of fine dining.
 During England’s prosperous times, the wealthy class were able to copy the customs of nobility and the gentry.

-The French were particularly good at producing knife rests called “porte couteau” via Lalique, Christofle, and O.Gallia and the Russians under the famous Faberge label.
+The French were particularly good at producing knife rests called “porte couteau” via Lalique, Christofle, and O.Gallia.
+Knife rests are still used in well-established European homes.

 Guilloché is an engraving technique in which a precise intricate repetitive pattern or design is mechanically etched into an underlying material with very fine detail.
 Specifically, it involves a technique of engine turning, called guilloché after the French engineer “Guillot”, who invented a machine “that could scratch fine patterns and designs on metallic surfaces”.